 As these figures were outdoors, they became victims of the elements and casualties of the ever-growing pollution of industrial London.
 Erosion and acid rain had made them susceptible to breakage.
 In 1937, a piece fell off onto the street below and almost struck a pedestrian.
 The owner of the building, who was not a fan of the artwork in the first place, was given the opportunity to have the sculptures removed.
 Any part of the figures that were protruding—feet, hands, facial features—were chiseled off.
 Epstein was not given a chance to save his work from mutilation, and so this is how we still see them today.

 Know Before You Go

-The sculptures are easily visible at any time, though best viewed during daylight hours.
-The building is just a block away from Charing Cross Station heading East.
+The sculptures are easily visible at any time, though best viewed during daylight hours, from the opposite side of Agar Street, Just a block to the east of Charing Cross Station.